-Based on our findings in the report “When Street Harassment Comes Indoors,” we recommend that policy-makers and service providers invest in the following solutions to combat street harassment:
+Based on our findings in the report “When Street Harassment Comes Indoors,” we recommend that policymakers and service providers invest in these solutions to combat harassment.

-- Making available and engaging consultants (such as Hollaback!) who can help guide organizations as they institute policies and practices regarding street harassment
+- Engage consultants (such as Hollaback!) to guide your organization as it creates policies and practices regarding harassment.

-- Providing routine trainings and webinars for businesses, schools, nonprofits, and unions on street harassment and how to intervene safely if you witness street harassment
+- Provide routine trainings for businesses, schools, nonprofits, and unions on harassment and bystander intervention.

-- Holding community safety audits in high-density harassment areas.
-Safety audits are a United Nations recognized best practice for assessing the level of safety from gender-based violence in a community
+- Hold community safety audits in high-density harassment areas.
+The United Nations recognizes safety audits as a best practice for assessing safety from gender-based violence in a community.

-- Engagement of the local business community to train proprietors and staff about street harassment and how to respond to reports of harassment
+- Engage the local business community to train proprietors and staff to respond to reports of harassment.

-- The incorporation of an anti-street harassment curriculum into middle and high school curriculum
+- Incorporate an anti-harassment curriculum into middle and high school curricula.

-- Public service announcements that work on educating both targets of harassment and bystanders to encourage engagement and reporting.
-These PSAs should be featured in heavily trafficked spaces, including bus stops and subways
+- Create public service announcements that educate targets of harassment as well as bystanders and encourage engagement and reporting.
+Display these PSAs in heavily trafficked spaces, including bus stops and subways.

-- Training for emergency operators (such as 911) or information operators (such as 311 in NYC) on how to respond to and effectively track reports of street harassment
+- Train emergency and information operators (such as 911 and 311, respectively) to respond to and effectively track reports of harassment.

-- Incorporating questions on the prevalence and impact of street harassment incorporated into existing measures, such as the Department of Health’s annual Community Health Survey.
+- Incorporate questions on the prevalence and impact of harassment into existing measures, such as the Department of Health’s annual Community Health Survey.

-- Investing in in-depth research on the impact of street harassment on community members’ decisions related work, housing, education.
+- Invest in in-depth research on the impact of harassment on community members’ decisions related to work, housing, education.